PauseAI/pauseai-website/src/posts/faq.md

 - It's a social bonding experience.
 You meet other people who share your concerns and willingness to take action.
 - Check out [this amazing article](https://forum.effectivealtruism.org/posts/4ez3nvEmozwPwARr9/a-case-for-the-effectiveness-of-protest) for more insights on why protesting works

+If you want to [organize a protest](/organizing-a-protest), we can help you with advice and resources.

 ## How likely is it that superintelligent AI will cause very bad outcomes, like human extinction?

 We have composed [a list of 'p(doom)' values](/pdoom) (probability of bad outcomes) from various notable experts in the field.